isaacg1/isaacg1.github.io/_posts/2022-09-17-recap-srptk.md

 The problem that this paper focuses on is optimal stochastic multiserver scheduling.
 Let me break this down word by word.

 In the *scheduling* problem, jobs arrive over time, and we have a limited amount of resources to complete the jobs.
 We have to decide what order to serve the jobs in.

-Our goal, in this problem, is to minimize
+Our *optimization* goal is to minimize the mean response time of the jobs.
+A job's response time is the time from when the job arrives to when it completes.
+In this paper, we think of each job as equally important, so we just try to minimize the mean response time across all jobs.